Arrival of the Cheroot Case / Holder

 The cases were often crafted from solely silver or silver-mounted leather/ crocodile skin.
 They were usually designed to hold between three and five cheroots, although there were some designed for individual cheroots (often torpedo-shaped, as pictured).
 Many of the cases were curved so they fit snugly in the owner’s pockets.
 Foliate bright-cut, engine-turned, and plain examples are quite common.

-In terms of the cost, the most expensive examples are those that include enamelled scenes, especially if those scenes are of an erotic nature.
-You can view some examples of the fabulous enamel cases here.
+In terms of the cost, the most expensive examples are those that include enameled scenes, especially if those scenes are of an erotic nature.

 The larger cases usually have a small leather strap inside to keep your cheroots firmly in place.
 Other than the strap, the inside of the cheroot case is usually quite plain, saving the decoration for the exterior of the case.